uoftcprg/pokerkit/docs/source/games.rst

    from pokertools import *

-   # Create a no-limit Texas hold'em game
+   # Create a no-limit Texas hold'em game.
    game = NoLimitTexasHoldEm(Stakes(0, (1, 2)), (200, 200, 200))

-   # Get the nature
+   # Get the nature.
    nature = game.nature
-   # Get the players
+   # Get the players.
    game.players
-   # Get the first player
+   # Get the first player.
    player = game.players[0]
-   # True if the game is terminal, else False
+   # True if the game is terminal, else False.
    game.is_terminal()
-   # Get the current actor (either None, the nature or one of the players)
+   # Get the current actor (either None, the nature or one of the players).
    game.actor

-   # The limit of the game
+   # The limit of the game.
    game.limit
-   # The definition of the game
+   # The definition of the game.
    game.definition
-   # The stakes of the game
+   # The stakes of the game.
    game.stakes
-   # The starting stacks of the game
+   # The starting stacks of the game.
    game.starting_stacks
-   # The stages of the game
+   # The stages of the game.
    game.stages
-   # The evaluators of the game
+   # The evaluators of the game.
    game.evaluators
-   # The deck of the game
+   # The deck of the game.
    game.deck
-   # The ante of the game
+   # The ante of the game.
    game.ante
-   # The blinds of the game
+   # The blinds of the game.
    game.blinds
-   # The small_bet of the game
+   # The small_bet of the game.
    game.small_bet
-   # The big_bet of the game
+   # The big_bet of the game.
    game.big_bet
-   # The muck of the game
+   # The muck of the game.
    game.muck
-   # The pot of the game
+   # The pot of the game.
    game.pot
-   # The board of the game
+   # The board of the game.
    game.board
-   # The current stage of the game
+   # The current stage of the game.
    game.stage
-   # The side pots of the game
+   # The side pots of the game.
    game.side_pots

-   # The game of this actor
+   # The game of this actor.
    nature.game
-   # None if this actor is the nature, else the index of this player
+   # None if this actor is the nature, else the index of this player.
    nature.index
-   # True if the actor is the nature, else False
+   # True if the actor is the nature, else False.
    nature.is_nature()
-   # True if the actor is one of the players, else False
+   # True if the actor is one of the players, else False.
    nature.is_player()
-   # True if this actor is in turn to act, else False
+   # True if this actor is in turn to act, else False.
    nature.is_actor()

-   # The player to be dealt hole cards
+   # The player to be dealt hole cards.
    nature.deal_hole_player
-   # The number of hole cards to be dealt to each player
+   # The number of hole cards to be dealt to each player.
    nature.deal_hole_count
-   # The number of cards to be dealt to the board
+   # The number of cards to be dealt to the board.
    nature.deal_board_count

-   # True if the nature can deal hole cards, else False
+   # True if the nature can deal hole cards, else False.
    nature.can_deal_hole()
-   # True if the nature can deal the specified hole cards, else False
+   # True if the nature can deal the specified hole cards, else False.
    nature.can_deal_hole(parse_cards('Ac2d'))
-   # True if the nature can deal cards to the board, else False
+   # True if the nature can deal cards to the board, else False.
    nature.can_deal_board()
-   # True if the nature can deal the specified cards to the board, else False
+   # True if the nature can deal the specified cards to the board, else False.
    nature.can_deal_board(parse_cards('KsKcKh'))

-   # The game of this actor
+   # The game of this actor.
    player.game
-   # None if this actor is the nature, else the index of this player
+   # None if this actor is the nature, else the index of this player.
    player.index
-   # True if the actor is the nature, else False
+   # True if the actor is the nature, else False.
    player.is_nature()
-   # True if the actor is one of the players, else False
+   # True if the actor is one of the players, else False.
    player.is_player()
-   # True if this actor is in turn to act, else False
+   # True if this actor is in turn to act, else False.
    player.is_actor()

-   # The bet of the player
+   # The bet of the player.
    player.bet
-   # The stack of the player
+   # The stack of the player.
    player.stack
-   # The hole cards of the player
+   # The hole cards of the player.
    player.hole
-   # The seen cards of the player
+   # The seen cards of the player.
    player.seen
-   # The starting stack of the player
+   # The starting stack of the player.
    player.starting_stack
-   # The blind of the player
+   # The blind of the player.
    player.blind
-   # The total amount the player has in front
+   # The total amount the player has in front.
    player.total
-   # The effective stack of the player
+   # The effective stack of the player.
    player.effective_stack
-   # An iterator of the hands of the player
+   # An iterator of the hands of the player.
    player.hands
    # Most poker games only have one evaluator.
-Get the first hand
+Get the first hand.
    next(player.hands)
-   # The check/call amount
+   # The check/call amount.
    player.check_call_amount
-   # The minimum bet/raise amount
+   # The minimum bet/raise amount.
    player.bet_raise_min_amount
-   # The maximum bet/raise amount
+   # The maximum bet/raise amount.
    player.bet_raise_max_amount

-   # True if the player has mucked, else False
+   # True if the player has mucked, else False.
    player.is_mucked()
-   # True if the player has shown, else False
+   # True if the player has shown, else False.
    player.is_shown()
-   # True if the player is in the hand, else False
+   # True if the player is in the hand, else False.
    player.is_active()
-   # True if the player has to showdown to attempt to win the pot
+   # True if the player has to showdown to attempt to win the pot.
    player.is_showdown_necessary()

-   # True if the player can fold, else False
+   # True if the player can fold, else False.
    player.can_fold()
-   # True if the player can check/call, else False
+   # True if the player can check/call, else False.
    player.can_check_call()
-   # True if the player can bet/raise any valid amount, else False
+   # True if the player can bet/raise any valid amount, else False.
    player.can_bet_raise()
-   # True if the player can bet/raise the specified amount, else False
+   # True if the player can bet/raise the specified amount, else False.
    player.can_bet_raise(30)
-   # True if the player can showdown, else False
+   # True if the player can showdown, else False.
    player.can_showdown()
-   # Returns the same value as above
+   # Returns the same value as above.
    player.can_showdown(False)
-   # Returns the same value as above
+   # Returns the same value as above.
    player.can_showdown(True)
-   # True if the player can stand pat, else False
+   # True if the player can stand pat, else False.
    player.can_discard_draw()
-   # True if the player can discard the specified cards and draw random cards, else False
+   # True if the player can discard the specified cards and draw random cards, else False.
    player.can_discard_draw(parse_cards('KsKcKh'))
-   # True if the player can discard the specified cards and draw the specified cards, else False
+   # True if the player can discard the specified cards and draw the specified cards, else False.
    player.can_discard_draw(parse_cards('KsKcKh'), parse_cards('AsAcAh'))

 Taking Actions in Poker Games